 Florida man arrested after putting a ‘spy camera’ in family friend’s home: authorities

-A Florida man who conceded to installing a “spy camera” in his family friend’s home to watch their activity was arrested and charged, authorities said Wednesday.
+A Florida man who conceded to installing a “spy camera” in his family friend’s residence was arrested and charged, authorities said Wednesday.

 The camera, which was “plugged into a wall outlet” in the home, was discovered by the woman earlier this month, the Hillsborough County Sheriff’s Office said in a news release.